-Acquisition finance; Asset finance and leasing; Commercial contracts; Corporate restructuring; Emerging markets; High Yield; Infrastructure (including PFI and PPP); IT and telecoms; M&A: upper mid-market and premium deals, £250m+; Mining and minerals; Oil and Gas; Power
+Asset finance and leasing; Banking litigation: investment and retail; Commercial contracts; Commercial litigation; Corporate restructuring and insolvency; Emerging markets; International arbitration; Infrastructure (including PFI and PPP); IT and telecoms; M&A: upper mid-market and premium deals, £250m+; Mining and minerals; Oil and gas; Power (including electricity and renewables)

 A day in the life of...

 Hollie Fenwick second year trainee, Milbank, Tweed, Hadley & McCloy LLP

 Degree:English Literature, 2(1)